jihghong/demo-driven/README.md

 ## Philosophy

-> **Write your demo before your code.**
+> **Write demo before code.**
-> Use the demo to shape your interface, guide your implementation, and clarify your intent—before you write a single function.
+> Before implementing anything, writing a demo helps clarify your intent, explore your interface, and give your implementation a clear direction.

-> **Lock in behavior with output.**
+> **Output serves as baseline.**
-> When your program prints something, it reflects what it does.
-By capturing that output as a reference, you create a stable baseline.
-Any future difference means something changed—and that change deserves your attention.
+> Printed output reflects your program's behavior.
+By capturing and keeping it as reference, you create a stable baseline.
+Any unexpected change in the output may reveal a mistake.

+> **Evolve with minimal overhead.**
+> When you change your program's logic, it is simpler and faster to move forward by reviewing the new output and accepting it, rather than maintaining and rewriting a forest of assertion code.

 ### Comparison with Test-Driven Development